-At the beginning of each chapter, this report provides the evaluation team’s rating of the community’s progress against each indicator during the 2017 calendar year.
-The ratings applied are: (1) Rapid Progress, meaning progress against the 5-year goal was achieved faster than expected, (2) Suitable Progress, meaning progress against the 5-year goal was on par with expectations, or (3) Limited Progress, meaning that the community is unlikely to achieve the goal within the 5-year timeframe at the current pace.
+At the beginning of each chapter, this report provides the evaluation team’s rating of the community’s progress against each indicator during the 2018 calendar year.
+The ratings applied are (1) Rapid Progress, meaning the community achieved progress toward Phase II’s five-year goal faster than expected; (2) Suitable Progress, meaning the community’ progress against the five-year goal was on par with expectations; or (3) Limited Progress, meaning that the community is unlikely to achieve the goal within the five-year timeframe at the current pace.

 Click Here to View